Dhamma Articles And Talks By Subject

 If one is unable, at first, to simply recognize and abandon unskillful thoughts then acknowledging unskillful thoughts can lead to the abandonment of these thoughts.
 If unskillful thoughts persist, one should mindfully and with intention to avoid the distraction of analyzing these thoughts and withdraw attention from unskillful thoughts.

 If unskillful thoughts arise after mindfully withdrawing attention from these thoughts one should now intentionally relax the mental fabrications that have formed in regard to unskilful thoughts.
 Mental fabrications, or thought constructs, are self-referential conceptual views that have been given significance due to ignorance of The Four Noble Truths.

 The Buddha is teaching here to not continue to struggle with these fabrications but to intentionally cease reinforcing fabrications and accept that this is what is occurring.
 At this point, the Buddha brings the Eightfold Path directly into this process.
 By generating Right Intention, the intention to recognize and abandon craving and clinging, one can finally abandon unskillful mental qualities and gain control of thoughts and mental fabrications.

 Developing dispassionate mindfulness of what is occurring is the underlying teaching of the Dhamma.
 To be settled with non-distracted awareness of each moment is to be free of clinging.

 Reaction to what is occurring due to conditioned clinging mind will only create more of the same experience.
-It is vitally important develop the strong resolve to let go of all thoughts arising from conditioned mind.
-Right Intention is maintaining mindfulness of abandoning all thoughts influenced from past experience.
+It is vitally important to develop the strong resolve to let go of all thoughts arising from conditioned mind.
+Right Intention is maintaining mindfulness of abandoning all thoughts influenced by past experience.